economists-nyatu/epay_The-everything-payment-gateway-App/README.md

 # epay_The-everything-payment-gateway-App
-The payment gateway by economists Salehe Nyatu
+The payment gateway by Tanzanian economists Salehe Nyatu